Agogee – Sales training

 For young Account Executives, timing objections are not dead ends.
 They are stress signals.
 When you address the stress directly and reduce friction, you keep the deal alive.

-Why Most Logistics Reps Still Lose These Deals
+Why Logistics Reps Still Lose Deals After the Objection Comes Up

 Many logistics reps know the right words to say.
 They have scripts saved in their CRM.
 They have pricing sheets, lane data, and carrier comparisons ready.
 Yet they still lose deals.
 The issue is execution under pressure.